Natural Disasters

 The EPA states, “elevated concentrations of airborne asbestos can occur if asbestos-containing materials present in many older homes are disturbed.
 If you know or suspect that your home contains asbestos or lead-based paint and any of these materials have been damaged or will otherwise be disturbed during cleanup, seek the assistance of public health authorities and try to obtain help from specially trained contractors, if available.”

 Cleanup and rehabilitation activities can pose health hazards due to the possible presence of asbestos.
 Asbestos can be present in many types of building materials, such as: wrapping around pipes, drywall taping, popcorn ceiling materials, attic insulation and much more.
 The first concern, however, is safety for you and your family members.
 Do not allow children to participate in disaster response cleanup.
-Inhaling asbestos fibers released from demolition, renovation and handling of asbestos is dangerous.
+Inhaling asbestos fibers released from demolition, renovation, and handling of asbestos is dangerous.
 We strongly encourage you to engage a licensed or certified asbestos abatement contractor to do any work involving asbestos.

 When residences containing asbestos are renovated or torn down, or when the asbestos is disturbed, minute asbestos fibers may be released into the air.
 These fibers are so small that they often cannot be seen with the naked eye and can be inhaled without one even knowing, underscoring how dangerous asbestos can really be.